Startime (American TV series): Summary

 The show was known as either Ford Startime—TV's Finest Hour or Lincoln–Mercury Startime, depending on which division of the Ford Motor Company was presenting commercials within that show.
-The contents varied from week to week — dramas, musical comedies, and variety shows were all presented.
+The contents varied from week to week – dramas, musical comedies, and variety shows were all presented.

 The show was always broadcast on Tuesday nights.
 Initially, from the premiere through the end of 1959, the show was broadcast 9:30–10:30 PM (EST) - but, starting on January 5, 1960, the show was broadcast 8:30–9:30 PM (EST).
 Furthermore, some of the shows first broadcast in 1959 were ninety minutes long, continuing to 11 PM.

-Some of the presentations of this series might be considered tryouts—for example, Dean Martin hosted two variety episodes within this series, several years before he began his own successful variety show.
-The same is true for Mitch Miller, and, to a lesser extent, Art Linkletter.
+Dean Martin hosted two variety episodes within this series and later began his own variety show.
+Mitch Miller had "Sing Along with Mitch" on May 24, 1960, which led to his own show of the same name beginning in 1961.

+The February 23, 1960, episode, "Talent Scouts", was an adaptation of Arthur Godfrey's Talent Scouts, which had been broadcast on CBS.